 - Eat more meat, fish, and eggs

-- Include grass fed whey protein powder or collagen protein powder in your smoothie
+- Include grass-fed, high-quality whey protein powder or collagen protein powder in your smoothie

-- If you’re vegan, and can’t eat high-quality whey protein, consider hemp or pea protein
+- If you’re vegan and don’t eat whey protein, consider hemp or pea protein

 - Choose high protein, keto-friendly snacks like Perfect Keto Bars

-And of course, crunch those numbers to ensure you’re eating enough protein every day.
+And of course, crunch those numbers to ensure you’re eating enough protein every day for keto gains.